North Korea fires long-range missile ahead of South Korean President's trip to Japan - KESQ

 The South Korean military was maintaining a full readiness posture while closely cooperating with the US, the JCS said.

+It follows a flurry of tests so far this week — on Sunday, North Korea fired two cruise missiles from a submarine and the next day launched two short-range ballistic missiles from South Hwanghae Province.

+The tests coincide with springtime joint military exercises between the United States and South Korea — the biggest war games the two allies have staged in five years.
+Ahead of the 11-day Freedom Shield exercises, North Korea had threatened to take the “toughest counteraction against the most vicious plots of the US and its followers.”

-South Korean President Yoon Suk Yeol is due to arrive in Japan Thursday for a summit his office has hailed as “an important milestone” in the development of bilateral relations.
+The timing also coincides with the imminent arrival of South Korean President Yoon Suk Yeol in Japan for a summit his office has hailed as “an important milestone” in the development of bilateral relations.

+The two East Asian neighbors have a long history of acrimony, dating back to Japan’s colonial occupation of the Korean Peninsula a century ago.

+The two countries normalized relations in 1965, but unresolved historical disputes have continued to fester and hostility lingered.

 The-CNN-Wire